 The pandemic continues to change the way we do business as well as the way people get treated.
-With many patients concerned about exposure to COVID-19, many therapists have been hit hard in 2020.
+With many patients concerned about exposure to COVID-19, many qualified therapists have been hit hard in 2020.
 There has been an increase of people canceling visits due to the risk of exposure or because of government stay-at-home orders.
 For these patients, seeing a physical therapist in the privacy of their own home may put them at ease.
 For those willing to make the transition or add mobile physical therapy or in-home physical therapy, one-on-one home visits may offer many benefits to the patient as well as the therapist.

-One of the greatest benefits to patients is the convenience.
-For many needing physical therapy, mobility is an issue.
+One of the greatest benefits to patients and patient satisfaction is the convenience.
+For many needing physical therapy and individualized treatment, mobility is an issue.
 Getting in and out of a vehicle and fighting traffic can be an aggravating and potentially hazardous ordeal.
 Seeing a physical therapist in a familiar setting, with no travel issues, can be a huge plus.
 Adding Part-B in-home visits can expand the services of an existing practice and provide lower overhead costs for those looking to provide in-home care exclusively.
 For more information, please see our article on Physical Therapy Home Visits.
 Here are some things to keep in mind when thinking about running an in-home physical therapy practice.

 Mobile PT visits require physical therapists to be well prepared for the day’s schedule.
 Your phone will be your lifeline.
 Make sure you have a phone charger in the car at all times.
 That being said, while your phone is critical for communication, one should always resist the urge to text and drive.
 Even a quick check of a text can put you and other drivers in danger.
 Pull over into a safe area and park your vehicle before checking the text message.